-A map card can be duplicated on a page by activating the card (a card is active when the Action button is visible) and using Ctrl+C to copy the card and Ctrl+V to paste it on the page.
+A map card can be duplicated on a page by activating the card (a card is active when the Action button is visible) and using Ctrl+V to paste it on the page.

 A map card can be copied to a different page by dragging the card to the New Page tab + or to an existing page.
 When a map is copied to a new page, the dataset will also be copied, if necessary, along with all of the processes used to create the map.
 The dataset will not be copied if it already exists on the new page unless one of the datasets contains a dataset filter, a calculated field, or a location field created by enabling location.